john-tornblom/bridgepoint/doc-bridgepoint/notes/7751_pyrsl.gen_erate.md

 * additional line breaks in some cases
 * some differences in the ordering of instances in a set

+Windows users generally don't have python installed.
+Consequently, a self-contained .exe of pyrsl is available at [8].
+The exe require msvcr110.dll, i.e. Visual C++ Redistributable for Visual Studio 2012.
 6. Work Required
 ----------------
 Decide on which approach is most suitable: